Aezenai/Snakes-and-Ladders/README.md

 # Snakes-and-Ladders
 Here, you can play Snakes and Ladders coded with python

-This is based on the game board which you can find in a separate file called 'board'
+This is based on the game board which you can find below

 # What I learned
 Improved upon my ability to utilise dictionaries